 If you live in a state where Personal Injury Protection (PIP) coverage is mandatory, you might wonder, “Do I need PIP coverage if I already have health insurance in Florida?”

 In Florida, every motorist is required to purchase PIP coverage.
 For this reason, it might make sense to get PIP coverage even if you already have health insurance in Florida.
-In states where PIP coverage is mandatory, a victim of a car accident must file a claim for Personal Injury Protection coverage first and then use their health insurance.
+In states where PIP coverage is mandatory, a victim of a car accident in Boca Raton must file a claim for Personal Injury Protection coverage first and then use their health insurance.

 Thus, your health insurance coverage kicks in once you have exhausted your PIP coverage in Florida.

 Personal Injury Protection (PIP) vs. Health Insurance in Florida

 In Florida, every driver of a motor vehicle is required to carry at least $10,000 in PIP coverage as part of their auto insurance policy.
 There are many benefits of getting compensated through PIP coverage as opposed to health insurance.

 When seeking coverage through PIP insurance, you can avoid some of the pitfalls of getting compensated through health insurance.
 The most common drawback of using health insurance following an auto accident is that you will need to wait a while for your policy payout.

 Also, with PIP coverage, you are not required to prove the other party’s fault in order to obtain coverage.
 Instead, all you need is to visit your doctor and simply provide your PIP claim number to the doctor’s office.

 Typically, PIP insurance covers about 80% of medical bills and 60% of lost wages related to your injury.
 Health insurance, meanwhile, does not cover the loss of income, not to mention that regular health insurance requires you to pay a deductible before the benefits kick in.